carbonell/ngroot/README.md

 ```

-For early play, you can checkout the [Nuget Package](https://www.nuget.org/packages/NGroot/) and try it yourself.
-It's still unlisted, but will officialy be released soon.
+You can checkout the [Nuget Package](https://www.nuget.org/packages/NGroot/) and try it yourself.

 You can also check out the [demo](https://github.com/carbonell/Shippings-Demo)